AVOIDANT PERSONALITY DISORDER OR REJECTION SENSITIVITY DYSPHORIA? OR BOTH?

 So with that idea, I’ve brought up an old post I called “I am not a Worm” where I looked up the definition of Avoidant Personality Disorder and responded to each symptom.
 Now the fact that I tried to refute any of it may tell you that I was misdiagnosed BUT you also have to understand the power of masking when you are autistic.
 I fought against these traits because I was “supposed” to… because I was supposed to be offended, not relieved.
 Anyway, let’s take a look…

 2018- One month after the Avoidant Personality Disorder diagnosis, One week after starting this blog, and less than a week before I met my psychiatrist…

-In writing this blog, I’ve done some internet research on Avoidant Personality Disorder in order to help explain myself.
+In writing this new blog, I’ve done some internet research on Avoidant Personality Disorder in order to help explain myself.
 Which, you know, is always a good idea.
 The internet and an anxiety disorder, what could go wrong?

 One thing that has been bothering me is the blatantly whinged description of symptoms.
 And while they’re true, it sees almost rude to describe a person that way.
 I know, that’s silly.
 How can a medical description be rude?
 Like when you describe Irritable Bowel Syndrome you aren’t literally accusing a person of having a crabby intestine, right?